iromanovsky/irom.info/_posts/2023-09-29-azure-iac-levels.md

 Many customers are convinced that adopting a multi-cloud strategy and choosing Terraform as a single, "cloud-agnostic" solution for IaC management can streamline their efforts.

+However, the devil is in the details.
+While Terraform offers a unified language for multiple cloud providers, it brings its own set of complexities.

 ### Language

-However, the devil is in the details.
-While Terraform is designed to be cloud-agnostic, this concept primarily applies within the Terraform language itself.
+Yes, Terraform is designed to be cloud-agnostic, however this concept primarily applies within the Terraform language itself.
 Each cloud provider has its own set of resources and services with their unique attributes, object structures, and dependencies.
 Terraform relies on abstract "providers" for each cloud, responsible for translating Terraform configurations into API calls specific to that cloud provider.

 So, even though you can utilize a unified language and configuration syntax across multiple cloud providers: